Installing on macOS#

 To run the silent installation of Miniconda for macOS or Linux, specify the -b and -p arguments of the bash installer.
 The following arguments are supported:

-~/.bashrc.
+-b: Batch mode with no PATH modifications to shell scripts.
 Assumes that you agree to the license agreement.
-Does not edit the
+Does not edit shell scripts such as

 conda update conda.